-The policy covers university records, data where federal or state regulations exists, and data where external contract requirements exists regardless if the data is stored on a university-owned or managed system or on a third-party hosted service.
-Excluded from the scope of this policy is intellectual property that is educational materials.
+The policy covers university records and university information; data that is governed by where federal or state law or regulations; exists, and data to which where external contract requirements applyexists regardless of where this if the data is stored, processed or transmitted.
+These items, together, will be defined as data assets on a university owned or managed system or on a third party hosted service.
+Excluded from the scope of this policy is intellectual property, that is considered, educational materials, and there covered by APS1014.